charmed-kubernetes/pytest-operator/docs/reference.md

 Keep any automatically created models.

 ### `--model-config`

 Path to a yaml file which will be applied to the model on creation.

  * ignored if `--model` supplied
  * if the specified file doesn't exist, an error will be raised.

+### `--model-alias`

+Alias of the first model tracked by `ops_test`.
+This alias in no way relates to the name of the model as known by juju.
+For that see `--model`.
+* if not provided, the first created model alias is "main"
+* if provided the tests may reference the model by a different alias.

 ### `--no-deploy`